ashakumbhar08/-dvs-frontend/README.md

 ✅ Deployed on Stellar Testnet

+## 📦 Contract Build Output (CI Verified)

+Both smart contracts are compiled in CI:

+- certificate_contract.wasm
+- reward_contract.wasm

+These are generated automatically on every push.

 ## Overview

 DVS (Decentralized Verification System) is a decentralized application that enables transparent and tamper-proof credential verification on the blockchain.
 Users complete tasks, submit verifiable proof, and receive on-chain certificates with XLM rewards.
 Administrators manage task creation, review submissions, and issue certificates through a dedicated dashboard.